 Don't be put off by the agro look of these shoes when your looking for a crack shoe.
 Remember, Adam Ondra climbed the Dawn wall in Katanas, and Jorg Verhoeven freed the crux pitches of the Nose in a pair of La Sportiva Solutions.
 We believe a stiffer, more supportive shoe is more comfortable in cracks, plus the precision lacing system prevents the shoe from rolling on your foot and causing blisters on your pinky toes.
 For demanding crack climbs, it's all about the fit the shape of the shoe.
 The Kataki fits the bill perfectly, allowing for a comfortable fit for cranking in cracks without sacrificing edging abilities.

-Combined with their excellent edging prowess, these shoes are a good option for pocket climbing in areas like Wild Iris or Ten Sleep.
-An even better choice would be the pointy-toed Butora Acro, winner of our Best Buy Award, or the La Sportiva Solution.
-Though not as sensitive as the Tenaya Tarifa or the La Sportiva Genius, these shoes are still going help you blindly stab into pockets with things get desperate.
+Combined with their excellent edging prowess, these shoes are a decent choice for pocketed limestone climbing areas such as Wild Iris or Ten Sleep.
+However, an even better choice would be the pointy-toed Butora Acro, winner of our Best Buy Award, or the La Sportiva Solution.
+These models are both shaped with a stronger hook in the toe that enhances your ability to pull with your feet better than the Katakis.

 These shoes are not as sensitive as the La Sportiva Genius with its "no-edge" toe, but are on par with the soft Tenaya Tarifa.
-If you don't the feel of the no-edge shoe like the Genius or the Futura, this shoe is your best bet for technical edging, as they are a little more aggressive than the Katanas.
+If you don't like the feel of the no-edge shoe like the Genius or the Futura, this shoe is your best bet for technical edging, as they are a little more aggressive than the Katanas.